Manalelaidouni/manalelaidouni.github.io/_posts/2024-06-08-4Bit-Quantization-Models-QLoRa.md

 Gradient checkpointing is a technique used to reduce model memory footprint during backpropagation by storing less activations.
 Typically in vanilla neural network training, the activations in the forward pass are cached so they can be used in the backward pass to compute the gradients.
 However for a large model, caching all activations can cause memory overhead.
 Gradient checkpointing is used to address this issue.

 > The crux of gradient checkpointing is that instead of storing all activations, we store only a subset of them in the forward pass, mainly the high cost operations that are time consuming, while the remaining ones are re-computed on the fly during backpropagation.
-This reduces memory usage but it takes longer to complete a backward pass.*I believe the name “*gradient checkpointing*” is somewhat misleading, its alternative name, “*Activation checkpointing”* seems more appropriate.*
+This reduces memory usage but it takes longer to complete a backward pass. *I believe the name "gradient checkpointing" is somewhat misleading, its alternative name, "Activation checkpointing" seems more appropriate.*

 You can enable gradient checkpointing by setting `gradient_checkpointing` to True in `TrainingArguments`.